AshharAhamed/Neo-Bus-Booking/README.md

 Android - on emulator
 No issue, should connect to backend

-MongoDB is already hosted to cloud so, you don’t have to run MongoDB local instance
+MongoDB is already hosted to cloud so, you donâ€™t have to run MongoDB local instance

 User Records -
 Admin - admin , admin123#